 Pressure cooking: In this recipe, I pressure cooked the ribs for 35 minutes, NPR (Natural Release of Pressure) 10 minutes.
 Then, I removed the ribs and vegetables, and strained the braising liquid (see more below).
 Put everything back into the Instant Pot.
-This is also a good point to add fresh vegetables such as potatoes.
+This is also a good point to add fresh vegetables such as potatoes (see the Vegetables and Garnishes section above) for the vegetables have some crunch.
 You can also add rice cakes (tteokbokki tteok) at this point if you want.
 Finally, I boiled everything together on Saute for 10 to 15 minutes.

 Alternatively, you can cook the ribs all the way on Manual High Pressure (about 40 min) with NPR 10 minutes.
 Increase it to 45 minutes if your meat is thick and you want extra tender meat.

 Strain the braising liquid: The decision to strain the braising liquid is a personal preference.
 I like to do it because the end result is more refined and cleaner.
-If you don’t strain it, the dish will look rustic as seen in the last photo below.
+If you don’t strain it, the dish will look rustic as seen in the first photo.
 If you choose to do it, use tongs or a slotted spoon to transfer the ribs to a plate or bowl.
 Then, pour the braising liquid through a strainer into a bowl.